raspberrypilearning/astropi-iss-speed/en/step_6.md

 --- task ---

-Then those coordinates can be added to the two coordinates lists, and the two lists can be returned.
+Next, those coordinates can be added to the two coordinates lists, and the two lists can be returned.

 --- code ---
 ---